-Honorable Nathan Deal, Governor of Georgia Members of the General Assembly of the State of Georgia Members of the Georgia Public Telecommunications Commission and Honorable Teya Ryan, President and Executive Director
+Honorable Nathan Deal, Governor of Georgia Members of the General Assembly of the State of Georgia Members of the Georgia Public Telecommunications Commission and Ms. Teya Ryan, President and Executive Director

-We have audited the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the Georgia Public Telecommunications Commission, a component unit of the State of Georgia, as of and for the year ended June 30, 2011, which collectively comprise the Commission's basic financial statements and have issued our report thereon dated September 30, 2011.
+We have audited the financial statements of the governmental activities and general fund of the Georgia Public Telecommunications Commission, a component unit of the State of Georgia, as of and for the year ended June 30, 2012, which collectively comprise the Commission's basic financial statements and have issued our report thereon dated September 26, 2012.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.